-In this section, we demonstrate the private firm performance implications of historical family culture and analyze its role in listed firms in China.
+In this section, we demonstrate the private firm performance implications of historical family culture in China.
 First, we conduct a firm level analysis of private firms to show that historical family culture leads to better firm performance.
-Second, we provide an explanation for this result by documenting that firms in regions with a stronger family culture display a lower leverage ratio which may improve the firm performance.
-Furthermore, we explore the role of family culture on the share of listed firms and find no statistically significant correlation.
+Second, we provide an explanation for this result by documenting that firms in regions with a stronger family culture display a lower leverage ratio, which may improve firm performance.